-However, much like the Indian soldiers' initial deployment in France or the men of the Chinese Labour Corps, the soldiers arriving from the West Indies did not have an easy trip to Britain or Europe.
+However, much like the Indian soldiers initial deployment in France or the men of the Chinese Labour Corps, the soldiers arriving from the West Indies did not have an easy trip to Britain or Europe.
 The initial journey to Britain was hazardous and, when their ships were diverted via Halifax in Canada, hundreds of men were left with severe frostbite.
-Many were left unfit for service and were sent back to the West Indies with no compensation or benefits.
+Many had to be sent back to the West Indies as unfit to serve and were given no compensation or benefits.